 In each cooking classes you will make regional recipes starting with antipasto: fiori di zucca ripieni – stuffed squash flowers, aranci, patate crochette, involtini di melanzane, polpettini di melanzane, pasta: gnocchi, ravioli Caprese and scialatielli, a main course: spigola limone, pesce all’acqua pazza, vitello Positanese, pollo con erbe, and limone.
 Dessert include: torta Caprese, torta Vesuvio, babà soaked in limoncello, gelato and crostate, to name a few.

-During the week, you will also learn the technique of making authentic Neapolitan pizza with our award-winning pizzaiolo, pizza-maker, who learned to make la vera pizza Neapolitana, real Neapolitan pizza, in Naples.
-This authentic pizza making class shares the secret recipe for mixing, kneading and stretching delicate pizza dough and baking it at a high temperature in a wood-burning oven for a perfect crispy crust.
+During the week, you will also learn the technique of making authentic Neapolitan pizza with our award-winning pizzaiolo, a pizza-maker, who learned to make la vera pizza Neapolitan, real Neapolitan pizza, in Naples.
+This authentic pizza-making class shares the secret recipe for mixing, kneading, and stretching delicate pizza dough and baking it at a high temperature in a wood-burning oven for a perfectly crispy crust.

 Slow Cooking ~ Pasta

 A Note On Neapolitan Pasta